 The Honors Community Council is a student-led group designed to facilitate HTC-oriented events and projects.
 The organization splits its focus between philanthropy, alumni relations, and planning college-wide events.
-Meetings are held on Thursdays at 5:10pm in the Common Room at 35 Park Place.
+Meetings are held on Mondays at 5:30 p.m. in the Common Room at 35 Park Place.
 Below is an excerpt from a letter to this year's HTC first-year students, written by Bekki Wyss, last year's former HCC President:

 "The Honors Community Council, I think, is the heart of the Honors Tutorial College.
 It is an excuse to set aside an hour every week to chat with your fellow students from all different fields of study.
 It is an opportunity to plan service events, discussions with alumni, film screenings, game nights, and all-college events.
 It is a chance to make a difference in Athens and Ohio University, a chance to turn HTC into a community as well as a college.